 - So What Are You Going to Do With That: Finding Careers Outside Academia by Susan Basalla and Maggie Debelius

-- "Thinking About the Expanded Job Market," chapter 23, The Academic Job Search Handbook by Julia Miller Vick and Jennifer Furlong
+- "Exploring the Expanded Job Market," chapter 23, The Academic Job Search Handbook by Julia Miller Vick, Jennifer S. Furlong and Rosanne Lurie

 - Nontraditional Careers in Science by Karen Young Kreeger